rapidsai/rapids-examples/rapids_triton_example/README.md

 ### Model Code
-The example model here does tokenization of string logs into numerical vectors using `cuDF's subwordTokenizer.`
+The example "model" here does tokenization of string logs into numerical vectors using `cuDF's subwordTokenizer.`

 Python model code is present in [models/rapids_tokenizer/1/model.py](models/rapids_tokenizer/1/model.py)